deepkaurb/open-source-contribution/README.md

-# Heart welcome to you.
+# Hearty welcome to you.